 For a picture of this, see here.

 Sprinkle the cake with just a little bit more of fleur de sel, a pinch or so; use your judgment.
-Bake the cake for 30 to 40 minutes, or until the top is golden brown and a toothpick or cake tester comes out clean when inserted into it.
+Bake the cake for about 25 to 30 minutes, or until the top is golden brown and a toothpick or cake tester comes out clean when inserted into it.

 Let cool slightly on a wire rack.